-Panel A of Figure 4 shows that there is a strong negative correlation between the change in IO in a stock and the change in retail investor interest in 2020-Q1.
+Panel A of Figure 5 shows that there is a strong negative correlation between the change in IO in a stock and the change in Robinhood investor interest in 2020-Q1.
 Panel B offers an industry-by-industry analysis.
 Two findings emerge.
 First, Δ IO 2020Q1 is negative in each industry, whereas $\%\Delta$ log(RHusers) 2020Q1 is positive in each industry.
-Second, institutional investors reduced holdings the most in those industries which were most favored by retail investors.
-Overall, these results are in line with Barrot et al. (2016), who find that retail investors provide liquidity when institutional liquidity providers are constrained.
+Second, institutional investors reduced holdings the most in those industries which were most favored by Robinhood investors.
+Overall, these results are in line with Barrot, Kaniel, and Sraer